quarkquartet/hexo-back-up/source/_posts/AS-Physics.md

 ### How the motion can take turns

-The acceleration changes the velocity, not only the magnitude, but also the *direction*.
-The simplest way to change the direction is applying the acceleration so that it only changes the direction, but no magnitude.
+The acceleration changes the velocity, not only the magnitude but also the *direction*.
+The simplest way to change the direction is by applying the acceleration so that it only changes the direction, but no magnitude.
 This is achieved by making the acceleration *perpendicular to the velocity*.

 Remember: instantaneous acceleration can be decomposed as two components -- parallel or penpendicular to the velocity.
 The parallel component changes the magnitude of the velocity, the perpendicular one changes the direction. **This only applies on instantaneous acceleration!**